 Most of these dancers, Merzouki wrote in an email interview from France, came from the overcrowded favelas (usually translated as shanty towns) of Rio.

 They were " dancing to express themselves, to exist, to survive the rhythm and the passion is really present within them.
 It really fascinated me," Merzouki writes.
 "When I first met these dancers, I really took their vocabulary as a starting point; I took their movements to create the piece.
-I also gave them 'homework' and then my job was to connect the pieces and refine the

 The result is a very physical blend of capoeira, samba, bossa nova and other dance styles, filtered through Merzouki's hip hop expertise - which itself is colored by the other forms of his diverse training.